COURSE STRUCTURE AND CONTENT

 Lesson 8.
 Recruitment

-- Ways of seeking applicants, types of interviews, ways of selecting staff.
+- Ways of seeking applicants, types of interview, ways of selecting staff.

 Lesson 9.
 Social Considerations